 \subsection{Size Distortion under Equicorrelation}

-Here, we study size distortion of the sign test with normal, equicorrelated random variables that wrongly assumed to be independent.
-This is a counterexample showing that over-rejection could be a consequence when a practitioner using approximate sign test gets the cluster structure wrong.
+Here, we study size distortion of the sign test with normal, equicorrelated random variables that are wrongly assumed to be independent.
+This is a counterexample showing that over-rejection could be a consequence when practitioners using approximate sign test gets the cluster structure wrong.

 \begin{assumption} Let $Y \sim \text{N}(\mu, (1-\rho)\mathbf{I}_q + \rho \cdot \iota \iota^T)$ be equicorrelated normal random variables. \end{assumption}